alexallmont/pydiffsol/docs/bench/robertson_ode.rst

 The performance of Casadi improve rapidly relative to Diffsol as the problem size increases, and for `n > 256` it becomes faster than the Diffsol BDF method for the rack server.
 For the macbook the Casadi solver never becomes faster than the Diffsol BDF method, instead the two methods converge in performance.
 This is likely due to the better multi-threading performance of the CVODE solver used by Casadi on the rack server, which has more CPU cores available.

+The DifferentialEquations.jl implementations are slower than the Diffsol impolementation across all problem sizes, and slower than Casadi at larger problem sizes.
+Anthough the DifferentialEquations.jl FBDF method is faster than Casadi for smaller problems.